ignite/web/packages/vuex/README.md

 await this.$store.dispatch('common/wallet/addAccount', 3)
 ```

-In the example above we are assuming wallet's HD Path is `m/44'/118'/0'/0/`, will add account corresponding to `m/44'/118'/0'/0/3`.
+In this example, the wallet's HD path is assumed to be `m/44'/118'/0'/0/` and adds the account corresponding to `m/44'/118'/0'/0/3`.

-Switch to using a different account in the current wallet (account with this address must exist in the current wallet):
+Switch to using a different account in the current wallet, the account with this address must exist in the current wallet:

 ```js
 await this.$store.dispatch(